Azure App registration

 Troubleshooting

-- If an export fails, check the history for error details
+- If an export fails, expand the history for error details

 - Cancel and restart exports if they seem stuck